The Carolina Coquettes dance team is an elite and integral visual component of the

 Kortnei Seabury is the Carolina Coquette Instructor.
 She is a Troy University “Sound

-of the South” Dance Team alumna, where she served as a captain her senior year.
-She
+of the South” Dance Team alumni, where she served as a captain for her senior year.

 position for two years.
 During her years at Troy, Kortnei worked with several high